victorokech/cloudinary-video-slideshow/README.md

 </h1>

 Cloudinary is a Software-as-a-Service (SaaS) solution for managing all your web or mobile application’s media assets in the cloud.
-Cloudinary offers an end-to-end solution for all your image and video needs, including the upload, storage, administration, transformation and optimized delivery.
+Cloudinary offers an end-to-end solution for all your image and video needs, including upload, storage, administration, transformation and optimized delivery.

 Laravel is a PHP framework developed with developer productivity in mind.
 The framework also aims to evolve with the web and has already incorporated several new features and ideas in the web development world—such as job queues, **API authentication** out of the box, real-time communication, and much more.